streamdata-gallery-organizations/aws-route-53/_listings/aws-route-53/20130401geolocationcontinentcodecontinentcodeampcountrycodecountrycodeampsubdivisioncodesubdivisioncode-get-openapi.md

       parameters:
       - in: body
         name: Comment
-        description: "The comment that you specified in the CreateTrafficPolicyVersion request,\t\t\tif any"
+        description: The comment that you specified in the CreateTrafficPolicyVersion request,if any
         schema:
           $ref: '#/definitions/holder'
       - in: body